fridanco/WA2-TicketSystem/README.md

 The ticket validity zone, which makes sure that the zone received in the request body matches the valid zones of the ticket, is case sensitive.

 Ticket uniqueness is enforced by querying through Spring JPA a PostreSQL DB.
 In the DB a Ticket table having only 1 column (TicketID) is used.
 First a findById query is executed to make sure that the received and decoded TicketID (sub field in the JWT) is unique and if so it is inserted in the DB through a save query.
+In order to ensure the atomicity of the two queries (since the server is multithreaded) the @Transactional annotation is used on the corresponding Service function.

 ### DB connection properties
 The PostgreSQL connection details and operation modes are specified in the *application.properties* file.
 Please make sure that the credentials match those configured in the PostgreSQL Docker container otherwise the connection is refused.